Ludwig Wins Stage 3 Of Womens Tour De France, Vos Stays In Yellow - UrduPoint

 Ludwig Wins Stage 3 Of Women's Tour De France, Vos Stays In Yellow

-Epernay, France, (APP - UrduPoint / Pakistan Point News - 26th Jul, 2022 ) :Danish rider Cecilie Uttrup Ludwig outmuscled Marianne Vos to win stage three of the women's Tour de France on Tuesday but the veteran Dutch rider held on to the yellow jersey.
+Epernay, France, (APP - UrduPoint / Pakistan Point News - 26th Jul, 2022 ) :Dane Cecilie Uttrup Ludwig outmuscled Marianne Vos to win stage three of the women's Tour de France on Tuesday but the veteran Dutch rider held on to the yellow jersey.

-The day after a nightmare stage two for her FDJ-Suez team, marked by the abandonment of title contender Marta Cavalli, Ludwig battled back from a fall to produce a vintage performance in the Champagne region.
+The day after a nightmare stage two for her FDJ-Suez team, marked by the abandonment of title contender Marta Cavalli, Ludwig, who also battled back from a fall on Monday, produced a vintage performance in the Champagne region.

 After two relatively flat rides, the peloton had to face its first climbs as they took on the 133.6km course from Reims to Epernay.